 At the core of the next-generation CXM systems, modern AI moulds to much more complex workflows than its venerable predecessors.
 Applying AI across customer journey maps will enable you to predict and orchestrate the next best experience for your customers.

-Predicting failure points in a customer’s experience can trigger marketing or business process automation that may guide the customer to a happier path of their experience.
-For instance, you are able to predict that Tim is looking for a pair of boots.
+Predicting failure points in a customer’s experience can trigger marketing or business process automation that may guide the customer to a happier path in their experience.
+For instance, you can predict that Tim is looking for a pair of boots.
 But you also know that your stock is depleted due to unexpected demand.
 You can preempt Tim’s negative experience by guiding him to an alternative offer even before he begins his search on your site.

 Machine learning models don’t need to be static.
 They can continuously improve through additional touch points along the customer journey, such as A/B tests or short surveys integrated into the customer experience.
 To keep up with evolving customer needs, using CXM solutions will provide the tools required to allow these dynamic models to keep learning and predict better outcomes.